-The proposed interior floor plan combines the two existing separate tenant spaces into a single storefront business.
-The majority of the interior improvements would involve construction of new demising walls to create new rooms including a reception room with customer waiting area, retail sales area (including five checkout stands), and "back-of-house" areas.
-Back-of-house areas include storage room, delivery operations area, a security room, offices, employee break room, restrooms, and a vendor receiving room.
-Below is a square footage breakdown summary of each space within the 7,215-square-foot building.
+The proposed interior floor plan combines the three existing separate tenant spaces into a single storefront business.
+The majority of the interior improvements would involve construction of new demising walls to create new rooms including a check-in lobby, retail sales area (including checkout stands and product displays), and "back-of-house" areas.
+Back-of-house areas include storage room, a security room, office, employee break room, restroom, and a dispatch room (to be used as both the vendor receiving room and delivery office).
+Below is a square footage breakdown summary of each space within the 2,400-square-foot tenant space.